 Since morning is where I do my daily routine, I studied either in the afternoon or sometimes at night after dinner.
-The thing is studying at times like this sometimes works but not all always.
-What I should do is
+The thing is studying at times like this sometimes works but not always.
+What I should do is:

 a.
 Make an experiment and set a fixed time to study rather than studying irregularly.

 b.
-Find the best time in the day where my brain can absorb information easily.
+Find the best time of the day where my brain can absorb information easily.